ONSdigital/ras-secure-message/API.md

 The 'secure' aspect alludes to it not being email , it uses a message store in a database within the ONS.
 So that the only time 'messages' leave is to be rendered on a web page.

-Messages are sent using an email-like set of characteristics ( From, To , Subject and Body).
+Messages are sent using an email-like set of characteristics (From, To, Subject and Body).
 They also encompass ONS specific meta data such as survey, collection case, reporting unit and collection instrument.

 The api uses UUIDs to define from, to, survey, collection case, reporting unit and collection exercise.